TOAST-DOCS/Quickstarts/en/cleanup-resources.md

 4. In the **Delete keyfair** window, click **OK**.
 5. In the **Success** window, click **OK**.

 !!!
-TIP "Get to know"
+TIP "Tips"
-\* Keyfair coverage
+    * Keyfair coverage
-\* Keyfairs are managed **per user's account**, not per project.
+        * Keyfairs are managed **per user's account**, not per project.
 If you want to continue using a key pair in another project, you don't need to delete it.

 ### Step 9.
 Deactivate the service and delete the project